The East Coast Coalition for Tolerance and Non-Discrimination (ECC)

 To present the solutions that defend the social equality for underprivileged minorities in legislative systems and society at large

-To organize social justice projects that target social marginalization.
-For example, the "Name Equality for Minorities" project, promotes social inclusion for people with non-western names.
+To organize social justice projects that reduce social marginalization.
+For example, ECC's "Health Care Access Equity for Minorities" promotes inclusion for all vulnerable groups.

 To lead advocacy efforts at all levels by reaching out to officials to voice the significance of minority inclusion.
 ECC strives to advocate for equal rights and fair treatment to all.